gguliants/Cleansea/README.md

 # Cleansea CNN Model (Read below)

 Our CNN model for the Cleansea Mobile App.
-It classifies four of the most common and critical types of trash, debris, etc. from the TACO Custom dataset, which we adapted from the original Taco dataset.
+It classifies four of the most common and critical types of trash, debris, etc. from the TACO Custom dataset, which we adapted/sourced from the original Taco dataset.
 This original Taco dataset was created for object detection, so we modified it to be used for classification.
 See original Taco dataset here: http://tacodataset.org/ <br>

 *Model and adapted dataset were developed by Julia Huang and mobile app was developed by Arushi Gupta from Team cloud9 - Deep Learning Track.